Batter up these hearts of palm to make a crispy filet no fish burger or serve as vegan fish sticks. Bake or air fry! They’re pantry friendly too.

 - vegan American cheese slices

-- ½ cup mandolined red onion, soaked in ice cold water for at least 20 minutes, then patted dry
+- ½ cup mandolined red onion, soaked in ice cold water for 20 minutes, then patted dry

 Instructions

-- In a medium-sized bowl, combine the cornmeal, flour, garlic and onion powder, paprika and salt and pepper.
-Place the panko crumbs in a separate, medium-sized bowl.
+- In a separate medium bowl, whisk together the cornmeal, all-purpose flour, garlic powder, onion powder, paprika, salt, and white pepper.
+Place the panko breadcrumbs in a third medium bowl.

-- To toast the buns, melt half of the vegan butter in a cast iron pan over medium heat.
-Place the bottom buns into the pan until golden, and repeat the steps with the top buns.
+- To toast the buns, melt half of the vegan butter in a skillet over medium heat.
+Toast the bottom buns until golden, then repeat with the tops.

 - Cook Time: 15 minutes